Kiki's Golden Curry

 "My cooking style is rooted in the food of Hawai'i...I grew up on lunches that were influenced by the flavors of Polynesia, Japan, the Philippines, China, and more," says Chef Kiki Aranita.
 We're honored to have Aranita as part of our summertime Chef in Residence series, where we pair with incredible global chefs and culinary artists to create limited-time meals that celebrate their unique perspectives while upholding Sakara's rigorous nutrition standards.
 Because creativity, joy, and health can all be interwoven in the conversation around food.

-If you missed her delicious take on traditional plate lunch with Sweet Potato Korokke with Lustrous “Lu’au”—on menus last month—Aranita's opening up her personal recipe repertoire for us once again.
+If you missed her delicious take on traditional plate lunch with Sweet Potato Korokke with Lustrous “Lu’au” on our Signature Nutrition Program, Aranita's opening up her personal recipe repertoire for us once again.
 Here, she's offered an exclusive recipe you can make for yourself: a golden curry dish with firm tofu, bright root vegetables, and versatile coconut oil.
 "What can I not do with coconuts?
 They make the best desserts, lend an amazing creaminess to soups and stews and are wonderful with chili, lime juice or nothing at all.
 I love coconut so much that I named my dog, Coconut," Aranita says.

 Serve this comforting classic with rice, sautéed greens, your favorite herbs, and a squeeze of lime for a spark of citrus.
 Enjoy hot!

 - 3 tablespoons glutinous rice flour

 - 1 large potato of choice (suggested: sweet potato or Hannah yam)